open-papyrus/docs/src/Papyrus_Language_Reference/Lexial_structure/Keywords.md

 <div class="warning">

-The Skyrim Creation Kit compiler allows `Parent` and `Self` to be used as identifiers.
-The following code will compile with the Skyrim CK compiler but will not compile with the Fallout 4 CK compiler.
-Custom compilers **should** also fail to compile this code.
+The `Parent` and `Self` keywords are special variables and treated as identifiers by both the Skyrim and Fallout 4 Creation Kit compilers, meaning the following code will compile.
+Custom compilers **should** fail to compile this code as it is not functional.

 ```papyrus
 int Parent = 0